Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 The steep spectrum of ${\rm d}Q_{\rm i}/{\rm d}k_\perp$ implies that most of the energy is dissipated at large scales, close to the effective viscous scale (and hence outer scale) of the system.
 Such dissipation is not present in low-$\beta$ simulations of collisionless Alfv\'{e}nic turbulence~\citep{Arzamasskiy2019,Cerri2021}, in which heating typically peaks at sub-ion scales.
 That being said, there is some dissipation at small scales as well: the spectrum of ${\rm d}Q_{\rm i}/{\rm d}k_\perp$ continues even after the cutoff of the kinetic-energy spectrum.
 There are several heating mechanisms that can operate in this range.
 Cyclotron heating, which can be important at $\beta \sim 1$~\citep{Arzamasskiy2019}, is expected to have a localized peak at the wavenumber at which the frequency of kinetic Alfv\'en waves $\omega_{\rm KAW} \sim \Omega_{\rm i}$; this behavior is inconsistent with the results in Figure~\ref{fig:heat_vs_k} (assuming Alfv\'enic nature of sub-$\rho_{\rm i}$ fluctuations, which is not exactly true if firehose instability is present).
 Similarly, stochastic heating~\citep{Chandran2010,Hoppock2018,Cerri2021} is expected to have a localized peak at $k_\perp \rho_{\rm i0} \sim 1$.
 Both of these mechanisms are expected to be relatively unimportant at $\beta \gg 1$.
 It is likely that the sub-viscous dissipation in our high-$\beta$ simulations is caused instead by Landau damping, which is the dominant energization mechanism seen in gyrokinetic simulations at high $\beta$~\citep{Kawazura2018}.
 That being said, the importance of Landau damping changes as the simulation progresses.
-Figure~\ref{fig:heat_vs_k_vs_t} shows the wavenumber dependence of ion energization during three time intervals: the mirror and AIC stages, $\Omega_{\rm i0 }t \leq 2000$; the Landau-damping stage, $2000<\Omega_{\rm i0 }t \leq4000$; and the quasi-steady state, $\Omega_{\rm i0 }t > 4000$.
+Figure~\ref{fig:heat_vs_k_vs_t} shows the wavenumber and velocity dependence of ion energization during three time intervals: the mirror and AIC stages, $\Omega_{\rm i0 }t \leq 2000$; the Landau-damping stage, $2000<\Omega_{\rm i0 }t \leq4000$; and the quasi-steady state, $\Omega_{\rm i0 }t > 4000$.
 The first two intervals have considerable heating near $k_\perp \rho_\star \sim 1$ [recall the definition of $\rho_\star$ given by equation~\eqref{eq:rho_star}].
 In contrast, Larmor-scale heating is considerably suppressed in the final stage \footnote{All intervals have significant energization at the outer scale, which is likely due to adiabatic processes such as the overall growth of the magnetic-field strength in the box.}.
-This indicates that {\it Landau damping is suppressed, and most of the heating in the quasi-steady state is due to the pressure-anisotropic viscous stress}.
+The phase-space energization is defined as the product $\langle \bb{E}_\parallel \bcdot \bb{w}_\parallel\rangle$ of the local parallel electric field and the parallel component of particle peculiar velocity ($\bb{w}\equiv \bb{v} - \bb{u}$) averaged over all particles within a given region of the velocity space (Figure~\ref{fig:heat_vs_k_vs_t} only shows the dependence on $w_\parallel$).
+The origin of the sign reversal around $w_{\parallel} \sim \pm v_{\rm thi0}$ remains uncertain, but could relate to the Landau-damping of acoustic fluctuations or could be a signature of the viscous heating (though if so, exactly how this arises remains poorly understood).
+The Landau-damping signatures at $w_\parallel \sim \pm v_{\rm A0}$ are present at early times, but recede as the simulation progresses.
+This indicates that {\it Landau damping is suppressed (but still important), and a significant fraction of the heating in the quasi-steady state is due to the pressure-anisotropic viscous stress}.
+We measure large-scale viscous heating to be responsible for approximately one-half of the overall heating rate.